kdeldycke/awesome-engineering-team-management/README.md

 ## Project Management

+In a team, the Product Manager is supposed to be the "voice of the market".

 * [Let’s have no managers, instead of managers with no engineering experience](https://medium.com/hackernoon/lets-have-no-managers-instead-of-managers-with-no-engineering-experience-e8b7cd29d398) - The title is misleading, article's argument is: we don't need *project* managers if we already have *product* managers and scrum masters.
 * [Best project management practices in 2018?](https://news.ycombinator.com/item?id=16377523) - TL;DR: there is no silver bullet.
 * [Strategies for long Projects](http://benbrostoff.github.io/2019/09/28/long-projects.html) - TL;DR: Relentless, irrational optimism; Daily progress documentation; Compounding investments; Time budgeting.